TV6 (French TV channel): Diffusion

 TV6 was broadcast on TDF's new sixth analog terrestrial network, which, at its creation, reached only 7,600,000 viewers with 9 low-power transmitters broadcasting to major cities.
 As broadcasts were retransmitted in SECAM with "line identification" to facilitate the transmission of new TV services of the time (Teletext, VPS, etc.), several households had to change antennas (Broadband) or TV receivers as a result of incompatibilities with the historical SECAM "frame identification" format (SECAM bottles (archive)) resulting in a black and white image on the stations concerned.
 These technical developments were to some extent an obstacle to the deployment of the sixth channel network in the country.
 As a private channel, TV6 had to finance the new transmitters installed by TDF, with the help of some local authorities wishing to meet the expectations of their citizens.

 TV6 was also relayed throughout France via the Telecom 1B satellite, which, thanks to La Cinq, would promote the deployment of parabolic equipment in France.

 Audience

 In 1987, TV6 reached more than ten million households (covering the Île-de-France, Lyon and Marseille regions).
-However, its launch was compromised due to technical difficulties in receiving it (TV channels less powerful than those of TF1, Antenne 2, FR3, Canal+, and La Cinq).
+However, its launch was compromised due to technical difficulties in receiving it, with its transmitters less powerful than those of TF1, Antenne 2, FR3, Canal+, and La Cinq.
 Due to the absence of a reliable audience measurement concerning it at the time (the audience rating did not concern La Cinq or TV6), the press and the media had treated it as marginal.
 Finally, the powerful cable television lobby (Lyonnaise des Eaux, Compagnie générale des eaux, France Télécom), seeing in it a national thematic channel likely to hinder its development, did everything to minimize its success.
 From the beginning, the channel had a daily audience of 500,000 viewers, representing 0.3% of the audience, mainly teenagers.
-After a year of broadcasts, more than 14 million French people knew TV6.
+After a year of broadcasts, more than 14 million French people had heard of TV6.